 A heat flux sensor should be connected to a measurement system, typically a so-called datalogger.
-FHF02 is a passive sensor that does not need any power.
-Wires may act as a source of distortion, by picking up capacitive noise.
+FHF03 is a passive sensor that does not need any power.
+Although FHF03 is provided with a shielded cable, cables may act as a source of distortion, by picking up capacitive noise.
 We recommend keeping the distance between a datalogger or amplifier and the sensor as short as possible.
 For wire extension, see the appendix on this subject.

-Table 5.3.1.1 The electrical connection of FHF02
+Table 5.3.1.1 The electrical connection of FHF03